snmptt/snmptt/snmptt/docs/snmptt.md

 Note:  Sample values are defined in the default ini file.
 Defining mysql\_dbi\_table\_unknown is optional.

-The following MySQL script will create the database and table.
+The following MySQL / MariaDB script will create the database and table.
 Permissions etc should also be defined.
 Run '**mysql**' as root and enter:

     CREATE DATABASE snmptt;
     USE snmptt;